UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig 2.
 T_FF symbol, function table and state diagram.

-Indicate always the T sampled values using dots.
+Indicate always the T sampled values on the CLK rising edges using dots.

 Waveforms